mithraskuipers/mithraskuipers/README.md

 # Hi, I'm Mithras! 👋🖥️🚀

 I'm a software engineering enthusiast from the 42 Network in the Netherlands, currently enrolled in the 42 Advanced program, specializing in Cyber Security.
-I have completed The Core program, which is similar to a bachelor's degree.
-In the Advanced program, I'm delving deeper into the field, enhancing my skills to a level comparable to postgraduate education.
+Having completed The Core program, which is akin to a bachelor's degree, I've immersed myself in a curriculum solely dedicated to software programming, unlike traditional education.
+In the Advanced program, I'm further refining my expertise, aiming to achieve a skill level on par with postgraduate education.

 My expertise spans artificial intelligence, cognitive neuroscience, and advanced low-level software engineering practices, areas I've previously studied in university graduate programs.
 Additionally, I have practical experience as a machine learning engineer and data scientist, where I've utilized my proficiency in Python, C, and C++ to tackle projects in machine learning, security, data structures, and software architecture.